 For rheumatoid arthritis patients, controlling inflammation is critical in being able to live a better quality of life and improve overall health.
 An important way to help control inflammation is by adhering to the right diet and choosing healthy foods.
-Just as there are certain foods to include more of in your diet, there are also foods that should be avoided or eliminated altogether.
-These inflammatory foods for rheumatoid arthritis cause increased levels of inflammation leading to pain, stiffness and other health complications.
+Just as there are certain foods to seek out in your diet, there are also foods that should be avoided or eliminated altogether.
+These foods stimulate the immune system and the inflammatory process, worsening the pain, stiffness and other health complications associated with rheumatoid arthritis.

-In addition to medication treatment plans that include non-steroidal anti-inflammatory medications (NSAIDs) and disease-modifying antirheumatic drugs (DMARDs), eliminating certain foods from your diet can help you to feel better as well.
+In addition to medication treatment plans that include non-steroidal anti-inflammatory medications (NSAIDs) and disease-modifying antirheumatic drugs (DMARDs), limiting or eliminating altogether certain foods from your diet can help you to feel better as well.

 Inflammatory foods are foods that can produce or trigger inflammatory symptoms in joints and in the digestive system.
 These are foods that are generally processed, cooked at high temperatures, or contain lots of chemical preservatives and unnatural ingredients.
 Be sure to check all foods labels carefully for any of the below ingredients.

 Fats and oils are very common ingredients in the average North American diet.
-These are processed and chemically altered ingredients that are added to food and cause inflammatory responses, especially in arthritis patients who are already susceptible to inflammation.
+These foods are processed and chemically altered, with various ingredients added.
+These foods increase the body’s inflammatory response and worsening the effects of RA.

 Certain cooking oils like canola oil and vegetable oils are put through a process known as hydrogenation.
 This occurs when oils are produced by adding hydrogen atoms and effectively altering their natural state by turning them into a solid.